RealTimeLogic/BAS/README.md

 The Barracuda App Server (BAS) runs on anything from tiny FPGA's to online cloud servers.
 Refer to the [Barracuda App Server's Product Page](https://realtimelogic.com/products/barracuda-application-server/) for details.

+[Lua Server Pages](https://realtimelogic.com/products/lua-server-pages/) (LSP for short) is a [Lua](https://www.lua.org/about.html) API that includes a compact and efficient Lua web framework, non-blocking asynchronous sockets, and many (I)IoT protocols.

 ## Components

 BAS Amalgamated is a compact version of BAS, extracted from the BAS SDK.
 BAS Amalgamated includes all APIs found in the BAS SDK, but with a limited set of examples and tools.
 BAS Amalgamated includes the following source code components.